eventi/eventi.github.io/_posts/2017-11-09-Some-things-about-ctags.md

 layout: post
 title:  "Some things about ctags"
 date:   2017-11-09 21:03:47
-categories: programming TIL
+categories: programming
-tags: vim git ctags
+tags: vim git ctags TIL
-published: true

 ---
 [Installing & using ctags in Vim][1]
 ===========